Resource Guide

 Visit the website to learn more about their timelines, pricing, and a branding guide.

-If you have designed a poster yourself, you can use this form to submit and the PC will print and distribute it for you: https://win.wwu.edu/submitter/form/start/599269
+If you have designed a poster yourself, you can use this form to submit and the PC will print and distribute it for you: the Publicity Center Printing Request form found on the Western Involvement Network.

-If you need a photographer or videographer for your event**, or to promote your club or office, use this form: https://win.wwu.edu/submitter/form/start/607483
+To have a photographer or videographer at your event, or to promote your club or office, use the PC Media Request form found on the Western Involvement Network.

-**do not hire a graphic designer, photographer, or videographer before talking with the PC first!
-Those services require a contract and payment and should not be used if we can utilize campus resources instead.
+Please note: do not hire a graphic designer, photographer, or videographer before talking with the PC first!
+Outside services require a contract and payment and should not be used when we can utilize campus resources instead.

-All clubs and offices should utilizing WIN to promote themselves and create events, including club meetings.
+All clubs and offices must utilize the Western Involvement Network (WIN) to promote themselves and create events, including club meetings.
 Students are directed to WIN before attending WWU and throughout their time here.
-It is used to guide students on what is happening on campus and how to find their people!
+It is used to guide students on what is happening on campus, to find meaningful connections with clubs, and to seek campus department resources.

-Organizations - WIN organizations include clubs, Student Engagement Offices, academic departments, and student services offices.
-Clubs should meet with the Club Hub staff for help in updating or renewing your organization.
-Campus departments may submit a request for a new organization here: https://win.wwu.edu/submitter/form/start/432604
+WIN "organizations" include clubs, Student Engagement Offices, academic departments, and student services offices.
+Clubs will meet with the Club Hub staff for help in updating or renewing your organization.

-Organizations can use the About section to describe the purpose and function, including any links or other helpful information to share with the student body.
-Photos allows you upload photos and create albums to visually display activity.
-News posts can be used to update on things such announcements, like a newsletter.
-Here is a video about managing your organization: https://youtu.be/uSq9qcq8ups?si=vQDfr3NqxbheU8z2
+Use the About section of the organization profile to describe the purpose and function, including any links or other helpful information to share with the student body.
+The Photos feature allows you to upload photos and create albums to visually display club activity.
+News posts is used to make special announcements.

-And of course, creating Events in WIN can be very successful.
-Clubs should be adding any club meetings and events and all organizations can post their events.
+Creating Events in WIN is a proven successful technique in promoting your club meetings and events.
 Events that are posted to WIN will be shown on the TV screens within the Viking Union and on certain websites.
 Events made public will also be posted on the WWU Calendar page.
-Here is a video all about creating events and the various features included: https://youtu.be/i0KXOgGqYDo?si=v7ZhC1Pyt5PkQhG_

-Send any questions about using WIN to: grp.union.vu.winhelp@wwu.edu
+Send any questions about using WIN to the WIN Help email address.

 Chalking is allowed on the bricks in Red Square without a reservation and is considered free speech, within the legal parameters of free speech.
 Chalking must remain on the ground on not on any structures such as lamp posts, the fountain, pillars, art work, etc. Chalking may be cleaned in the case of a scheduled event, in relation to any required maintenance, or as necessary if/when rain does not fully wash it away.
-For full information about chalking, here is the University Standard: https://policy.wwu.edu/files/2021-04/STN-U8650.01B%20Chalking%20Standards%20for%20WWU%20Main%20Campus.pdf
+For full information about chalking, please read the University Standard document.

 Tabling